G7 warn of Ukraine grain crisis, ask China not to aid Russia | Politics

 "We are determined to accelerate a coordinated multilateral response to preserve global food security and stand by our most vulnerable partners in this respect," it added.

-Canada's foreign minister Melanie Joly said her country, another major agricultural exporter, stood ready to send ships to European ports so Ukrainian grain could be brought to those in need.
+Canada Foreign Minister Melanie Joly said her country, another major agricultural exporter, stands ready to send ships to European ports so Ukrainian grain can be brought to those in need.

 "We need to make sure that these cereals are sent to the world," she told reporters.
 "If not, millions of people will be facing famine."
 The G-7 nations also called on China not to help Russia, including by undermining international sanctions or justifying Moscow's actions in Ukraine.